 Le Petit Chef at La Brasserie Restaurant

-Le Petit Chef rides around your plate on a jet ski catching clams and mussels to put into your bouillabaisse.
-Without hesitation he amputates an octopus’s arm (such violence).
-He ends up wrestling the angry sea creature (who can blame the mollusk) who wrangles him up easily and puts him inside a muscle shell.
+Le Petit Chef rides around your plate on a jet ski, catching clams and mussels to put into your bouillabaisse.
+Without hesitation, he amputates an octopus’s arm (such violence).
+He ends up wrestling the angry sea creature (who can blame the mollusk) who wrangles him up easily and puts him inside a mussel shell.

 Bouillabaisse: Seafood saffron broth with snapper, mussel and clams.
-Octopus accompanied with garlic bread and Rouille (sans Petit Chef inside a muscle shell).
+Octopus accompanied with garlic bread and Rouille (sans Petit Chef inside a mussel shell).

 2nd course.
 200 Days Grain Fed Angus Tenderloin

 After watching an octopus’s arm being chopped off.
 I was elated I wasn’t going to watch a cow be slaughtered.
 Instead, Le Petit Chef prepares, the next course by grilling a piece of meat, fighting off a fly, catching himself on fire and setting off the fire alarms.

 I feel like Le Petit Chef is the Mr. Bean in the culinary world.

 2nd course: Grilled beef tenderloin with broccolini, herb roasted ratte potato, heriloom carrots and a perigourine sauce.

 Hands down this is was my favorite part of the show.
 There’s different types of music that accompanies Le Petit Chef, while beautiful patterns change on the table cloth.
 Le Petit Chef throws in spices that creates a camel and a dragon.

 The meal was good, the entertainment was superb and the dining encounter turned into a girls lunch filled with sharing stories, witty commentary and lots of laughter.